Skip to primary navigation Skip to content Skip to footer

 6. Big Ranch, Big Dreams

-In 1905, Walter L. Vail began buying property in the Temecula Valley region.
-Vail was a cattle rancher, and while he had cattle ranching operations elsewhere, he was looking to expand his empire to Temecula.
+In 1905, Walter L. Vail began buying property in the valley region.
+Vail was a cattle rancher, and while he had cattle ranching operations elsewhere, he was looking to expand his empire.
 While Walter L. Vail died the year after beginning to buy property, his son continued his legacy.
-Interestingly enough, his ranch grew to cover 97,500 acres after Kaiser Development Company purchased it in 1964, double the size of San Franciso (the city and the county).
+Interestingly enough, his ranch grew to cover 97,500 acres after Kaiser Development Company purchased it in 1964, double the size of San Franciso (the city and the riverside county).

 7. That Temecula Fighting Spirit

-Temecula saw its share of conflict over the years, from early participation in the Mexican-American wars to its history with highway robbery and murderers.
-However, there’s one fighting aspect of Temecula that’s far tamer.
+People in this town saw its share of conflict over the years, from early participation in the Mexican-American wars to its history with highway robbery and murderers.
+However, there’s one fighting aspect that’s far tamer.
 Prizefighters Jack Dempsey and Jack Sharkey both trained in the area, setting up a boxing ring over the Blind Pig Saloon.
 While this was back in the 1920s, you can see one of their fights here.
-While the fight didn’t happen in Temecula Valley, it’s still a fascinating piece of the area’s history.
+While the fight didn’t happen in the actual town but it’s still a fascinating piece of the area’s history.

-The Vail Ranch wasn’t the only thing bringing cowboys to Temecula.
+The Vail Ranch wasn’t the only thing bringing cowboys in this place.
 The great land and even better climate made the area great for ranching, bringing cowboys to the site.
-Most of Temecula’s money came from ranching or agriculture, meaning that cowboys and ranchers had a monopoly on the area in the 1960s.
-To this day, you can feel this American spirit in the area, and the dependence on agriculture carries over into Temecula’s reputation as home to incredible wineries and vineyards.
+Most of its money came from ranching or agriculture, meaning that cowboys and ranchers had a monopoly on the area in the 1960s.
+To this day, you can feel this American spirit in the area, and the dependence on agriculture carries over into their reputation as home to incredible wineries and vineyards.

 9. Wine Country Begins

-While Temecula was known for its agriculture, it was in the mid-1970s that its potential began to be realized.
-Development in the area made people recognize that Temecula was perfect for growing avocados and grapes.
-This discovery led to the creation of many vineyards synonymous with Temecula and turned Temecula into the wine country it is today.
+While it was known for its agriculture, it was in the mid-1970s that its potential began to be realized.
+Development in the area made people recognize that it was perfect for growing avocados and grapes.
+This discovery led to the creation of many vineyards synonymous with Temecula and turned into the California wine region it is today.
 On one of our wine-tasting tours, you can look at some of the best vineyards in Temecula.

 10. The Buffman Project

-Check out our tours if you’re interested in learning more about Temecula.
-Our wine tour takes you through some of the oldest vineyards in the area and lets you get a real feel for Temecula’s agricultural history.
+Check out our tours if you’re interested in learning more.
+Our wine tour takes you through some of the oldest vineyards in the area and lets you get a real feel for its agricultural history.
 If you’re interested in exploring the nearby areas, we offer tours all around Southern California.
 Here at Best Coast Tours, we work hard to merge the best parts of history with the excitement of today to bring you fascinating and exciting tours across Southern California.
 So be sure to book a trip with us today!